itsalissonsilva/ds_bigdata_hackathon/README.md

 ---
 ### Step 3: Run the Evaluation Script

 This script uses the test.csv file you just created to score the model.
-Modify the paths accordingly:
+Unzip the trained model from the models folder and modify the paths accordingly:

 ```bash
 BASE_DIR   = Path(__file__).resolve().parent